Weed class: monitor list

 Native to: Europe, Turkey, Caucasus

 Why Is It a Noxious Weed?

-This plant is on the monitor list.
+This plant is on the monitor list - it is not a listed noxious weed in Washington.
 Please contact its sponsor Dan Conley to report locations where wall lettuce is escaping into undisturbed habitats or for more information.

 How would I identify it?

 Flowers are small with 5 narrow tooth-edged rays that are a pale yellow color.

 Basal leaves are 2 ½ –7 inches long and 1–3 inches wide.

 The smooth, erect stems grow from fibrous roots.
 Stems are 2–3 feet tall and branch near the top.
 Stems exude a milky fluid that can irritate the skin when broken.